 High turnover rates

-What it means for the org/dept
+What it means for your organisation or department

 How to overcome